artefactual/atom-docs/user-manual/access-content/clipboard.rst

 Print preview
 -------------

-Clicking this option will display a printer-optimized version of the page, with all buttons removed.
+Clicking this option will display a printer-optimized version of the page.
 Note that you will still need to use your browser's built-in print options for actual printing.

 .. image:: images/clipboard-print.*
    :align: center